whitschroder/remote-sensing/_sources/topo.md

 A DEM alone is not particularly useful for visualizing topography.
 More commonly, contour lines are generated to show topography.
 The Contour tool in ArcGIS Pro can create linear contours at defined intervals.
 Each contour represents the elevation along that line -- closer contour lines represent steeper terrain.
 The Simplify Line tool can be used to smooth out these contours generated from a high resolution DEM.
 In QGIS, use the Contour tool in GDAL or the r.contour tool in GRASS.

-## Hillshade

-Hillshading or shaded relief is a technique used to model how light and shadow might fall across a landscape.
-The Azimuth represents the hypothetical direction of the light source, while Altitude represents the vertical angle of the light source relative to the viewer.
-The convention is to have the direction of the light source coming from the northwest, although this direction would of course change throughout the day and year based on the position of the sun.
-A DEM can be viewed as a hillshade model in QGIS by right-clicking the appropriate layer in the contents, selecting Properties -> Symbology, and changing Render type under Band Rendering from Singleband gray to Hillshade.
-The visualization can be improved by changing the Resampling (at the bottom of the Symbology window in Properties) from Nearest Neighbor to Bilinear or Cubic when zoomed in.
-In ArcGIS Pro, a DEM can be viewed as a hillshade by right-clicking on the layer in the Contents and selecting Symbology.
-In the window that pops up, change Stretch to Shaded Relief.
-The color scheme defaults to a Multipart Color Scheme, but can be changed to grayscale if preferred.
-Alternatively, I recommend creating separate layers/files using the Hillshade tools in ArcGIS Pro or QGIS.

-## Monochromatic Multidirectional Hillshade

-A drawback of using Hillshade is that in areas with steeper slopes, some areas will be over and under exposed.
-This effect can be improved by modeling the Hillshade from several different angles (Azimuths) and combining them.
-In ArcGIS Pro, a Multidirectional option is available under Imagery -> Raster Functions -> Surface -> Hillshade.
-A similar tool (Multidirectional hillshade) is available in QGIS with the Whitebox Workflows for QGIS plugin (available in the main menu Plugins -> Manage and Install Plugins...), using the Full 360 mode setting.
-The multidirectional hillshade can be produced manually by creating several separate hillshade layers with different azimuth settings and combining them with transparencies or blending (see below).

 ## Slope

 Slope refers to the rate of change in elevation from one location to the next defined by a consistent neighborhood around each pixel, in other words, the first derivative of elevation.
-A Slope map can highlight topography more dramatically than a Hillshade.
+A Slope map can highlight topography more dramatically than other visualizations like Hillshade (see below).
 The drawback is that a Slope map will not show the direction of the slope, so elevated areas can be impossible to distinguish from low lying areas.
 ArcGIS Pro has several slope tools, including Slope in Spatial Analyst, which uses a default 3 x 3 pixel neighborhood, and Surface Parameters that allows users to change the neighborhood size.
 In QGIS, the basic tool is Slope under Raster terrain analysis, or r.slope.aspect in GRASS, which offers more functionality similar to the Surface Parameters tool in ArcGIS Pro.
 After generating a slope surface, I recommend changing the Symbology to either a stretched grayscale or another monochromatic color scheme, setting or inverting the color scheme so that the darker color represents higher slopes and the whiter color represents lower slopes.

 ## Aspect